 - Massachusetts Gaming Commission

-At your appointment, you will you will meet with a professional who has been trained to handle requests for self-exclusion.
-They understand the difficult decision you’re making and will offer support to help you make a knowledgeable choice.
-You will need to show your government-issued identification, one that includes your signature and a photograph – e.g., a driver’s license, passport, or other identification.
+At your appointment, you will meet with a professional who has been trained to handle requests for self-exclusion.
+They understand the difficult decision which you are making and will offer support to help you make a knowledgeable choice.
+During enrollment, you will need to show your government-issued identification, one that includes your signature and a photograph – e.g., a driver’s license, passport, or other identification.
 You will also sign the Voluntary Self-Exclusion Agreement and have your photograph taken.

 How long will I be self-excluded?

 The length of the exclusion period is up to you.
-Your choices include: six months; one year; three years, five years or lifetime.
+Your choices include: 6 months; 1 year; 3 years, 5 years or lifetime.
+You may select the lifetime exclusion only if you have first completed a shorter term.
 You can renew or extend the period at any time but you can’t reduce amount of time you select.
+Upon completion of your selected duration, you must participate in an exit session in order to be removed from the Voluntary Self Exclusion list.

 What happens once I’m voluntarily self-excluded?

-During the period of your exclusion you will not be allowed to enter the gaming floor of any Massachusetts casino.
-To reduce the temptation to return to the casino, all reward points will be forfeited and marketing materials to you suspended.
-Persons who break the agreement and are found on the casino floor will be escorted from the gaming floor and forfeit any money wagered, losses, or winnings.
+During the period of your exclusion you are not allowed to enter the gaming floor of any Massachusetts casino.
+To reduce the temptation to return to the casino, all reward points will be forfeited and direct marketing materials suspended.
+Excluded person identified on the gaming floor will be escorted from the area and must forfeit any money wagered, losses, or winnings.
+This includes confiscation of any money or thing of value that has been converted to a wagering instrument including things like chips, tokens, prizes, non-complimentary pay vouchers, electronic credits on a slot machine, and vouchers representing electronic credits/TITO slips.

 What happens when the term of my Voluntary Self-Exclusion ends?